Free Trial

 A green magnifying glass with its lens showing a checkmark inside concentric circles, symbolizing verification or approval.
 The illustration, suggestive of AI in optometry, is simple with clean lines and a white background.

-Cuticular drusen are small with steep sides and contain dense hyalinized contents that are identical to small, hard drusen.
+Cuticular drusen are small, have steep sides, and contain dense hyalinized material, similar in appearance to small, hard drusen, as described in research studies.

 • Biomarker of dAMD, Hard drusen